15 Biggest Gambling Countries: The Giants of the Global Gambling Market

 2. China (Macau & Mainland)

 - Habits & Preferences: In Macau, table games, especially baccarat, are the most popular.
-People from the mainland like games of chance more than games of skill.
+People from the mainland prefer games of chance more than games of skill.

 - Cultural Influence: Gambling has ancient roots in Chinese culture, often associated with luck, fate, and social status.